wentam/bottom-bracket/README.typ

 Also try the example at the top of this README.
 Put it into a file and `$ cat my-file.bbr | build/bbr`

+Also see the programs/ subdirectory in this repository for more examples.

 = Structure of this repository

 - impl     - implementations of bottom-bracket.